Homeroom: United Kingdom

 Although the term homeroom is not used in the United Kingdom, students are usually assigned to a tutor group or form, with a daily registration period which generally serves the same purpose as a homeroom.
 The groupings and activities within a tutor group vary between schools and age groups; generally speaking, primary school students remain in their form groups for the majority of the time and there is no defined 'form time'.

 In secondary schools, students are assigned to a form group, led by a form tutor, for registration periods in the morning and during/after lunch, (or extensions thereof, such as weekly tutorials) and are their first point of pastoral contact within a school.
 Form time is often used for a variety of purposes from administration (taking the register, making announcements, university and career applications - Form tutors tend to write the references for UCAS applications.) to more general studies such as personal, social and health education.
 They are the first point of contact for parents and are meant to provide mentorship and feedback to students, looking at school reports, attending parent meetings, and helping students to achieve.

 Many secondary schools form the students into single year groups of about 30 students (so a large school might have 5-6 forms in year seven), and these groups attend almost all classes together except where subjects have been tiered by ability (such as maths and English).
 Some secondary schools offer 'vertical' form groups, however, composed of 3-4 students from each year group from years 7, 8, 9, 10, and 11 as a way of peer mentoring and building confidence for the younger students.
 In many schools, forms take turns offering a presentation to the whole school assembly on a rota, with self-chosen subjects like bullying or subjects determined by the Colleges.

-In Scotland, the use of SEEMIS software to monitor attendance has been trialed, which may lead to more integrated period-by-period registration of pupils.
+In Scotland, the use of SEEMIS software is commonplace, and is used to monitor attendance with a period-by-period registration of pupils.